 As you can see there are a host of possible strategies for revenue generation.
 The question is how to find the best one for a given situation.

-As we have discussed in the past, there is no substitute for gaining knowledge about a market segment than through a series of minimum viable products.
+As we have discussed in the past, there is no substitute for gaining knowledge about a market segment than through a series of minimum viable products (MVPs).
 Every business starts with a series of assumptions about how their world works – MVPs help you test the validity of those assumptions.
-The goal of every MVP is to learn more about your target market.
-An MVP is not just be about features, but about the process that will help transform stakeholder value into platform revenue.
+The goal of every MVP is to incrementally learn more about your target market.
+It is not just be about adding features, but about following a process that will transform user value into platform revenue.